Boris Continuum Complete

-Boris Continuum Complete is a special effects Plug-in package that works in conjunction with Adobe Creative Suite, including CS6, Avid editing and finishing systems such as: Sony Vegas Pro, and Apple Final Cut Pro.
+Boris Continuum Complete is a special effects Plug-in package that worked in conjunction with Adobe Creative Suite, including CS6, Avid editing and finishing systems such as: Sony Vegas Pro, and Apple Final Cut Pro.
 Its effects are divided into 16 different categories: 3D Objects, Art Looks, Blur & Sharpen, Color & Tone, Film Style, Image Restoration, Key & Blend, Lights, Match Move, Particles, Perspective, Stylize, Textures, Time, Transitions and Warp.
 The last version, Boris Continuum Complete 9, was released on March 20, 2014.

 History

 The initial Boris Continuum Complete package was created in 1995 and as a software based DVE solution for emerging NLEs.
 Ever since the package has expanded to include camera and light features as well.